-Program Year 2 Action Plan Managing the Process response:
+Program Year 4 Action Plan Managing the Process response:

-- 1. The Jefferson County Office of Community & Economic Development is the lead agency for the development and the implementation of the Consolidated Plan.
+- 1. The Jefferson County Office of Community Development is the lead agency for the development and the implementation of the Consolidated Plan.
 Jefferson County works with a variety of non-profit entities contractually responsible for implementation of portions of the plan.
 This is particularly important in providing assistance to the homeless. - 2.
-An Open Season period was held from October 1, 2010 through January 31, 2011 in which 7 public hearings were held.
-In order to obtain information regarding the second Annual Action Plan of the 2010 Consolidated Plan.
-Two hearings were held at the Jefferson County Courthouse.
-Public hearings were also held at the following locations at 6:00 p.m. at Graysville City Hall, Irondale City Hall, Gardendale City Hall, Tarrant City Hall, and Fairfield Community Center.
+An Open Season period was held from September 25, 2012 through January 31, 2013 in which 12 public meetings were held.
+In order to obtain information regarding the fourth Annual Action Plan of the 2010 Consolidated Plan eight (8) meetings were held at the Jefferson County Courthouse.
+Public meetings were also held at the following locations at 6:00 p.m. at Brighton Community Center, Graysville City Hall, Irondale City Hall, and Warrior City Hall.
 Those who participated in the development of the plan were non-profit agencies, homeless service providers, public housing authorities, residents of Jefferson County and local governments. - 3.
 During the next year, Jefferson County plans to continue to meet with public and private housing, health, and social service agencies to provide resources to meet the needs of the Jefferson County Consortium.
 Jefferson County plans to work closely with these agencies in the development of coordinated strategic plans in order to provide a more comprehensive approach to meeting those needs and in determining where gaps may occur that need to be addressed.
+Jefferson County also plans to work closely with these organizations in efforts to increase the resources available to beneficiaries of the Emergency Solutions program.